chris-thompson-go/VSLink/README.md

 # VSLink
-Visual Studio extension to work with linked files
+VSLink is a Visual Studio 2015 extension that enables working with linked files

-Test